dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ![Touch icons Jekyll seo](/images/touch-icons-jekyll-seo.jpg) {: .left .half}
 This is how an android browser shows touch-icons when you bookmark a website or visit a website very often.
-If there is no icon available then it shows the first letter of the domain.
+If there is no icon available then it shows default icon or first letter of the domain.

 Use the below code to implement touch icons.
 {: .clear}